insight-cwf/DEPNotifyers/Jamf-DEPNotify/README.md

 Give the project a **Name**, set the path to **Relative to Project**, and select a **Reference Folder** (The place where you want to store the project.)

-Signing the package is not necessary, but this is something that Apple will be requiring in later releases of macOS.
+Signing the package is necessary.
+As a part of this process the package is uploaded to Jamf and added to a Prestage Enrollment profile.
+The package needs to be signed inorder to use it in a Jamf Prestage Enrollment profile.

 ![](Screenshots/packages_project_tab.png)